-It’s safe to say that almost 100% of insurers are investing in APIs to compete in the digital economy.
-APIs are fast becoming an indispensable architectural commodity for insurers looking to develop new applications and deal with ever-increasing integration requirements.
+The financial services and insurance industries are being reshaped by changing customer and market demands for speed and agility.
+For that reason, most financial services and insurance firms are investing in APIs to compete in the digital economy.
+APIs are fast becoming an indispensable architectural commodity for financial services and insurance firms looking to develop new applications and deal with ever-increasing integration requirements.
 As the number of partners engaged in business ecosystems and the complexity of their interactions within the ecosystem increases, the need for APIs will intensify.

 Although many organizations have already started implementing their API strategy, some are still figuring out where to start.
 Since all enterprises have existing APIs, an additional dilemma for many is determining whether to reuse existing ones, or create new APIs from scratch.
 Using the same ones would mean modernizing the APIs, which requires a different kind of effort, but may still bring much-needed value to the enterprise.
 For this reason, it may be useful for organizations to have a short-term and a long-term strategy when it comes to APIs.

-If you are a CIO or insurance executive looking to accelerate your API adoption efforts, here are six questions and answers to help launch you on your API journey.
+If you are a CIO or CTO of a financial services or insurance firm looking to accelerate your API adoption efforts, here are six questions and answers to help launch you on your API journey.

 Top 6 Q&A To Jumpstart your API Strategy

-Q1: What are other insurers doing with regards to API integration?
+Q1: What are other financial services and insurance firms doing with regards to API integration?

-A: Insurers are investing in APIs to improve customer experience, drive the underwriting process and improve claims and customer service.
-They are doing this by evaluating their API maturity; adopting an API platform to help modernize their existing platforms; identifying quick and easy integration with partners to provide more services to customers; integrating applications and services from multiple environments and platforms; and leveraging APIs to build self-service capabilities for many insurance use cases like Quoting, FNOL, Claims, Payments, Chats, ID generation, and more.
+Financial services and insurance firms are investing in APIs to improve customer experience, drive the underwriting process and improve claims and customer service.
+They are doing this by evaluating their API maturity; adopting an API platform to help modernize their existing platforms; identifying quick and easy integration with partners to provide more services to customers; integrating applications and services from multiple environments and platforms; and leveraging APIs to build self-service capabilities for many financial services and insurance use cases like Payment Processing, Currency Exchange, Lending, Chats, ID generation, Quoting, FNOL, Claims, and more.

 Q2: What should my API enablement strategy look like?